Review & Release History of Trader Joe’s Foods, Snacks, Treats, Cookies, and Candies

 Review

 Long story short, most tastes very similar.
-Essentially, they all have a mild to moderately sweet caramel base with subtly different-tasting chocolate and an essence of their supposed flavors.
+Essentially, they all have a mild to moderately sweet caramel base, subtly different-tasting chocolate, and an essence of their supposed flavors.
 After you bit into a few, many started to taste the same, and you really had to look for the surprise flavor!
-Notably, none tasted too sweet or artificial — they’re all between mildly and moderately sweet and come across as lighter overall compared to other caramel-based candies.
+Notably, none tasted too sweet or artificialโ€”they’re all mildly to moderately sweet and come across as lighter overall than other caramel-based candies.

 Compositionally, most had some layer of caramel tucked between a chocolate shell — a few had additional layers and mixins.